Intedai/Black-Plus/README.md

 ![logo1](https://github.com/Intedai/Black-Plus/assets/69306633/12948084-dfa4-442f-8d6c-3db8453806a8)
 Website made with tailwind.css and javascript to find how much network exp is needed to get the black plus in Hypixel, if you have enough exp confetti will appear.
-The website uses the cursors from NES.css besides the text select cursor which I designed in paint.net.
+The website uses the cursors from `NES.css` besides the text select cursor which I designed in `paint.net`.

+> [!IMPORTANT]
+> Due to changes to Hypixel API policy, Slothpixel will be retiring all endpoints that require usage of an API key therefore this website can't work anymore.
+As Github only allows static websites I cannot use my own key as it will be public if i do.

 ## How does it work
 the website makes a GET request to the Slothpixel API which makes a GET request to the official Hypixel API and returns the exp of the player and then updates the bar, if there's enough exp confetti will appear.